← Math & statistics

-Compute poker hand odds, outs hit probabilities, and Texas Hold'em hand distributions in one place.
+Check hand odds, outs hit rate, and equity versus random opponents in one place.
+No sign-in required.

 Exact enumeration is used whenever it is fast enough; heavy cases fall back to Monte Carlo simulation with fixed seeds for reproducibility.